trustlines-protocol/clientlib/docs/Links.md

 /paymentrequest/[network]/[address]/[amount]/[subject]

-[network]   address of the network the transfer will be issued in [address]   address that will receive the transfer [amount]    amount that will be transfered in the currency of the network [subject]   subject of the transfer
+[network]   address of the network the transfer will be issued in [address]   proxy address that will receive the transfer [amount]    amount that will be transfered in the currency of the network [subject]   subject of the transfer
 ```